Libby Garvey

-Libby Garvey is a municipal politician in Virginia, currently serving as a member of the Arlington County Board.
+Libby Garvey is an American politician who served as a member of the Arlington County Board from 2012 to 2024.
 She has previously served as the board's chair.

 Career

-Libby Garvey attended Mount Holyoke College in Massachusetts, where she earned a bachelor's degree.
+Garvey attended Mount Holyoke College in South Hadley, Massachusetts, where she earned a bachelor's degree.
 Her professional career began as a teacher in the Central African Republic with the Peace Corps.

 In 1999 Garvey was elected to the Arlington County's Board of Education and served for 15 (non-consecutive) years.
 During that time, she served as chairwoman five times.
 Robert G. Smith, who served as the Board's most senior administrator for most of her tenure, described a key exchange they had when he was being interviewed for the job of supervisor.
 He said they discussed the common attitude that those students coming from an impoverished family background, were predetermined to have low academic performance.
 In a book Smith wrote, describing how he turned around the County's student's academic performance, he described Garvey challenging him to disprove the common misconception.

-In 2011 she ran an unsuccessful bid for a seat in the Virginia State Senate.
+In 2011, she ran an unsuccessful bid for a seat in the Virginia State Senate.